BethShip: Bethlehem Shipbuilding Corporation

 Asbestos is a known carcinogen.
 When disturbed, asbestos fibers can be easily inhaled or ingested.
 The fibers are tiny, odorless, and undetectable by the human eye.
 Workers inhaled these fibers without knowing it at the time.

 Once asbestos fibers are in the body, it’s literally impossible for the body to dispel all of them.
-Over time, the fibers attach the lining of major organs in the body, such as the heart, lungs, and abdomen.
+Over time, the fibers attach to the lining of major organs in the body, such as the heart, lungs, and abdomen.

 The fibers subsequently scar the lining and can create tumors, leading to life-threatening diseases, such as malignant mesothelioma, asbestosis, and asbestos-related lung cancer.[3]